mewore/aaaaaaaaa/README.md

 - [x] 💜 Make textures for the blocks and environment that are specific to this game rather than reusing the old ones.
 - [x] 💙 When the player HP is low, show the HP bar where the character is
 - [x] 💙 When the inputs have changed, stop the falling blocks for a while and show the inputs close to the character
+- [ ] 💙 The falling blocks are slow initially, and their speed gradually increases
 - [ ] 💜 Create a player sprite/animation for this game.
 - [ ] 💟💜 Game icon
 - [ ] 💙 (Performance) Use a one-second timer to update the right-side time label text instead of updating it at